kazukster/CSE3241/info/ReadMe.txt

 The database begins with 2 users pre loaded in: Username: Admin Password: Admin123 Which is a user with admin privledges.
 Username: Syan_Raval Password: SyanLovesPrimaryKeys This is a standard user.

-Things of note: This application assumes the following: your server name = "localhost" your database username = "phpuser" your database password = "phpwd" your database name = "parking_system" If this is not the case, unforseen errors may occur.
-Please, when navigating the html site, do not use your forward/backward arrows, but rather use the built in navigation tools (ex: do not use the back arrow to access the log in page again, but rather use the log out button).
+Things of note:
+This application assumes the following: your server name = "localhost" your database username = "phpuser" your database password = "phpwd" your database name = "parking_system".
+If this is not the case, unforseen errors may occur.
+Please, when navigating the html site as a user, do not use your forward/backward arrows, but rather use the built in navigation tools (ex: do not use the back arrow to access the log in page again, but rather use the log out button).
 Otherwise, unforseen errors may occur.